173TECH/sayn/docs/databases/bigquery.md

 [pybigquery](https://github.com/mxmzdlv/pybigquery){target="\_blank"}
 dialect for extra parameters.

-## Bigquery specific DDL
+## Bigquery Specific DDL

 ### Partitioning

 SAYN supports specifying the partitioning model for tables created with autosql and copy tasks.
 To do this we specify `partition` in the ddl field.
 The value is a string matching a BigQuery [partition expression](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-definition-language#partition_expression){target="\_blank"}.

 !!! example "tasks/base.yaml"